andrefaraujo/videosearch/README.md

 - Keyframe extraction from videos
 - Shot boundary detector for videos
 - SIFT descriptor extraction per frame
+- Global descriptor (Binarized Fisher vectors) extraction per frame, shot or scene (IN PROGRESS: to be concluded by Oct 4)
+- Retrieval in image or video databases using image queries (IN PROGRESS: to be concluded by Oct 4)
 - Scoring a retrieval system that uses the Stanford I2V dataset
+- Reproducing main results from the papers mentioned below (IN PROGRESS: to be concluded by Oct 4)

 ## Quick start